slxmmy999/Music-Recommendation-GPT/README.md

 ## Contributions

-ANY contributions are welcome, whether it's knowledge, hardware, or code.
+I am open to all collaborators and ANY contributions are welcome, whether it's knowledge, hardware, or code.
 Please feel free to send me a message on any platform with whatever proposal you may have and I will get back to you as soon as possible.